ajay-falcon-ai/Capstone-Black-Box-functions/README.md

 I have increased the grid size to explore a larger area this has increased the number of computation but I have tweaked the down sampling to keep the computation requirements within reasonable limits.
 In certain functions I have tried to use feature importance measure and RBF kernel to convert importance to length scales in the kernel which I passed to the GaussianProcessRegressor.
 I considered SVM but that can be used only where there is a clear localisation of the optimum/maximised values.
 For example, function-1 where the radiation measurement is non-zero only in the region close to the contamination source.
 Similarly function-5 where which is unimodal with a single peak where yield is maximised.
 SVM may not be useful in for functions like function-3 (drug discovery) where the side-effects would change gradually or function 4 and function 6 where output will be improved gradually my fine tuning the hyper parameters.
 In essence the margins between the optimal value and others are very small.
+### Week 4:
+I have established a flow for evaluating the grid and identifying the candidate points/queries for submission.
+This week I have focused on reducing computational requirement by filtering the grid using SVM.
+Based on the requirement and behaviour of functions I have used, Gaussian Process, Median or K nearest neighbour techniques.
+I have retained my explorattive stance.
+Filtering has allowed me to keep the exploration size large and yet reduce the number of candidate points to evaluate.
+This is in addition to the downsampling that I introduced in Week 2.
+### Week 5:
+I have developed two neural networks.
+One that is Fixed and the other that uses gradient descent and backpropagation.
+Compared the results of the two.
+Then, to reduce the number of epochs I have introduced a early stopping, the iteration stop once the loss falls below a certain threshold.
+I have used another value called patience that allows the iterations to continue for a fixed number of times even after the loss threshold has been achieved.
+The steps i have introduced are
+1) Read input data
+2) Add the results of the previously submitted queries.
+3) Train the surrogate on the input
+4) Create/Prepare the grid, downsample, filter using SVM (gp, median, knn).
+5) Predict the output for the filtered grid using the trained surrogate.
+6) Apply Beysian optimisation/compute acqusition for various values of XI, PI, Kappa.
+7) Find best candidate.